monstertruckdog/employee-tracker/README.md

 * Add more database functions:  `UPDATE`s for more table columns on more tables, `DELETE`s, etc.

 #### Improvements
-* Make code more modular:  separate prompt and SQL logic into different file by action type or database tables used
+* Make code more modular:  separate prompt and SQL logic into different files by action type or database tables used
 * Reduce usage of callbacks
 * Improve consistency of variable names